Who says you can’t change the world? History has repeatedly shown that whatever isn’t possible today can be possible tomorrow.

 The 1997 Electronic Arts classic Dungeon Keeper is an odd one.
 An interesting switch on the classic dungeon crawler, the game puts you in the role of a dungeon master - of sorts - placing obstacles and building dungeons to protect your precious creation from invading heroes.

 Then there is Dwarf Fortress, a freeware game, with three game modes, all of which take place in worlds created by the player.
-The game’s Fortress mode is a construction and management sim, while Adventure mode is a turn-based adventure game.
+The game’s Fortress mode is a construction and management sim, while Minecraft's Adventure mode is a turn-based adventure game.
 The Legends mode showcases player achievements.

-Finally, Infiniminer was is a 3D isometric building game, which feels a lot like a familiar block-building game that many kids know and love today.
+Finally, Infiniminer is a 3D isometric building game, which feels a lot like a familiar block-building game that many kids know and love today.

 All three of these titles and their unique gameplay inspired a young programmer named Markus “Notch” Persson to create what is perhaps the most popular block-building game of all time—a title called Minecraft.
 The game has become a cultural and global phenomenon.
 And from a coding perspective, it has many educational benefits, and has become a catalyst to help introduce and teach kids programming.